 • Peach meetings are ITAA business meetings for discussing issues related to administration and service.
 They are open to any member of ITAA.

 • Grey striped meetings are in a non-English language.
-Current non-English meetings include French, German, Russian, and Spanish.
+Current non-English meetings include French, German, Russian, Spanish, Arabic, and Hebrew.

 A guide to the different meeting names: